Deportation Lawyer Serving All Of Minnesota

 - The same immigration system that moves so slowly when immigrants want to enter this country can move very fast to deport them.

 These situations are scary and stressful.
 We may be able to help you navigate these challenges with our deportation defense services.
-We will advise you (and your defense attorney) on how your immigration status would be impacted with a conviction or guilty plea.
+We will advise you (and your defense attorney) on how your immigration status would be impacted by a conviction or guilty plea.
 We will help you assert your constitutional rights and defenses.
 In some cases, we can reopen an old conviction or guilty plea if you were not advised that it could get you deported.
 In other cases, we may be able to secure an immigration waiver to cancel an order for removal.

-What Crimes Are Deportable Offenses?
+What Minnesota Crimes Are Deportable Offenses?

 Major crimes like robbery, rape or drug trafficking trigger automatic removal and a permanent bar from the United States.
 However, many lesser offenses can also result in deportation, such as: